Selco India: The Art Of Sustainable Business And Addressing Social Needs

 With renewable energy costs now cheaper than traditional fossil fuels and SELCO’s proven model of customized innovation to address poverty, there’s very good reason to take the technology, processes and cultural lessons global.

 And by global, Harish means global – he believes the poor of Detroit and the poor of Nigeria can be served via the same approach of truly understanding the customers’ unique needs.
+He says:

 HOW TO GET INVOLVED AND STAYING IN TOUCH